Categories of graphs for operadic structures: Introduction

 The two main graph categories we will discuss are related to modular operads \cite{GetzlerKapranov:MO} (also known as compact symmetric multicategories \cite{JoyalKock:FGNTCSM}), and to wheeled properads \cite{MarklMerkulovShadrin}.
 The objects of our shape categories are connected graphs with loose ends, which are undirected in the first case, and directed in the second.

 The graphical category $\gcat$ from \cite{HRY-mod1}, whose objects are undirected graphs, is intimately connected with modular operads \cite{GetzlerKapranov:MO,JoyalKock:FGNTCSM}, in that there is an associated nerve theorem (proved in \cite{HRY-mod2}, but see also \cite{Raynor:DLCSM}).
 This theorem says that there is a fully-faithful inclusion of $\modular$ into the category of presheaves $\widehat{\gcat} \coloneqq \mathrm{Fun}(\gcat^\oprm, \set)$, whose essential image consists of those presheaves satisfying a Segal condition (\cref{def segal}).
 This is the modular operad analogue of the dendroidal nerve theorem from \cite{MoerdijkWeiss:OIKCDS,Weber:F2FPRA}.
 One can also utilize the category $\gcat$ to give notions of $(\infty,1)$-modular operads, as in \cite{HRY-mod1,Strumila:GDHC,ChuHaugseng:HCASC}.

-This paper arose out of a desire for an alternative description of the graphical category $\gcat$. { \begin{theorem}[\cref{old new equivalence} and \cref{thm extended graph cat}] Let $G$ and $G'$ be undirected connected graphs.
+Our first main theorem is a new description of the graphical category $\gcat$. { \begin{theorem}[\cref{old new equivalence} and \cref{thm extended graph cat}] Let $G$ and $G'$ be undirected connected graphs.
 A graphical map $\varphi \colon G \to G'$ is the same thing as a pair consisting of an involutive function $\varphi_0\colon A_G \to A_{G'}$ and a function $\hat \varphi \colon \emb(G) \to \emb(G')$, so that this pair is compatible with respect to boundaries and the function $\hat \varphi$ preserves unions, vertex disjoint pairs of embeddings, and edges.
 Composition of graphical maps is given by composition of pairs of functions. \end{theorem} } This theorem holds uniformly for maps in both the graphical category $\gcat$ and the extended graphical category $\egcat$ from \cite{HRY-mod1}.
 This has aesthetic appeal, as the previous definitions of these categories relied on separate ad-hoc conditions to prevent `collapse.'
 A key insight of this paper is the correct notion of unions of embeddings that make this theorem hold, and this appears in \cref{section unions}.
 We will state the precise conditions for the maps appearing in \cref{main theorem undirected} in \cref{def new graph map}.

 One upshot of \cref{main theorem undirected} is that composition becomes easy, and another is that it makes more transparent the active-inert factorization system on $\gcat$ (see \cref{rmk factorization}).